-Potential modifications Expand on- demand zone Placerville, Public May not be worth going to remote areas unless there is demand o on- Make on- Placerville, Like open to all but with priority for elderly and demand demand Public people w/ disabilities available to Noted lots of people like Uber service everyone in the zone Want more Online, Fixed routes won't go places where they want to go on-demand Stakeholders Sees this for the entire county.
-E.g. Georgetown service wants to go to Marshall.
+Potential modifications Expand on- demand zone Placerville, Public May not be worth going to remote areas unless there is demand to on- demand Make on- demand Placerville, Public Like open to all but with priority for elderly and people w/ disabilities service available to everyone in the zone Noted lots of people like Uber Want more on-demand service Online, Stakeholders Fixed routes won't go places where they want to go.
+Sees this for the entire county.
+E.g. Georgetown wants to go to Marshall.
 Example of person needing a non-emergency medical trip.
 Called an ambulance (cost \$2,700) because there was no alternative.
 Some areas "roped off" from DAR but fixed route does not have as many options.
 So, some people would be unable to get to places.
-Moderate walk distances may be a limiting factor fo some people.
-EDT Offices, Sly Pk /Sierra Spring - good extension, have clients Stakeholders [there] El Dorado Prefer expanded zones Hills, Public Need to concentrate on outlying places in the county.
+Moderate walk distances may be a limiting factor for some people.
+EDT Offices, Stakeholders Sly Pk /Sierra Spring - good extension, have clients [there] El Dorado Hills, Public Prefer expanded zones Need to concentrate on outlying places in the county.
 Lots & seniors, Cool, Mosquito, etc. towards Grizzly Flat.
-Consider tourist services, e.g., Coloma Excited about tech (App, etc.) Want bike El Dorado Consider bike racks on DAR vehicles racks on vehicles Hills, Public Want on- demand to serve full- EDT Offices, Stakeholders May need DAR to take some clients to the whole way length trips Identify need Online, DAR to bus not a great solution BUT might be for service for Stakeholders difficult for a person with medical issues to use fixed people who route transit. cannot use EDT Offices, Noted that many clients cannot use Fixed Route fixed route Stakeholders transit etakenoiders ervice EDT Offices, Fixed Route covers a large portion of the communit oncepts for Stakeholders Every two hours is ok for Social, not so good for work.
-Hourly service would be better, but any
+Consider tourist services, e.g., Coloma Excited about tech (App, etc.) Want bike racks on vehicles El Dorado Hills, Public Consider bike racks on DAR vehicles Want on- demand to serve full- length trips EDT Offices, Stakeholders May need DAR to take some clients to the whole way Identify need for service for people who Online, Stakeholders DAR to bus not a great solution BUT might be difficult for a person with medical issues to use fixed route transit. cannot use fixed route transit EDT Offices, Stakeholders Noted that many clients cannot use Fixed Route Service concepts for EDT Offices, Stakeholders Fixed Route covers a large portion of the community Every two hours is ok for Social, not so good for work.
+Hourly service would be better, but any service would be good